israelElad/OOP-Math-Expressions-Differentitation-Simplification/README.md

 **Mathematical Expressions, Automatic Differentiation and Algebraic Simplification:**

-In this assignment we will put aside our game for a little while, and delve instead into the magical world of mathematics.
-We will implement a system that can represent nested mathematical expressions that include variables, evaluate their values for specific variable assignments, differentiate them, and simplify the results.
+A system that can represent nested mathematical expressions that include variables, evaluate their values for specific variable assignments, differentiate them, and simplify the results.
 In doing so we will work in a recursive framework, see some more examples of polymorphism, and